Tslat/Advent-Of-Ascension/README.md

 3. Contribute to the translation of the mod.
 To do so, you need to follow these steps:

-  i) Click on the language file you want to translate;
+  i) Go to the 'lang' folder and click on the language file you want to translate;

   ii) Click on the little pencil icon in the top right to edit the file;